 Time slipped away.

-Feliciano lied down on the floor below, and fell asleep.
+Feliciano laid down on the floor below, and fell asleep.

-And as the Christmas lights blinked slowly, bathing the room in fading glows of red and green in languid intervals, he lied there on the couch, drifting in and out of consciousness, and even through the intoxication, it struck him.
+And as the Christmas lights blinked slowly, bathing the room in fading glows of red and green in languid intervals, Ludwig laid there on the couch, drifting in and out of consciousness, and even through the intoxication, it struck him.

 He felt at home.